Mijick/NavigationView/README.md

 # Usage
 ### 1. Setup library
-Inside the `@main` structure, call the `implementNavigationView(config: Optional)` method on the view that is to be the root view in your navigation structure.
+Inside the `@main` structure, call the `implementNavigationView(config:)` method on the view that is to be the root view in your navigation structure.
 The view to be the root must be of type `NavigatableView`.
 The method takes an optional argument - `config`, that can be used to configure some modifiers for all navigation views in the application.

 ```Swift